-However, the complicated CCM billing rules promulgated by the Centers for Medicare & Medicaid Services (CMS) discouraged physicians from providing these services.
-Although two-thirds of traditional Medicare beneficiaries - about 35 million individuals - suffer from multiple chronic conditions, only 513,000 beneficiaries - less than 15% of eligible individuals - had received CCM services through mid-2016.
+Initially, complicated CCM billing rules promulgated by CMS discouraged physicians from providing these services.
+Although two-thirds of traditional Medicare beneficiaries - about 35-million individuals - suffer from multiple chronic conditions, only 684,000 beneficiaries had received CCM services through the end of 2016.

-For this reason, CMS has significantly simplified the CCM billing rules effective January 1, 2017.
-Additionally, CMS now will pay for additional types of ambulatory care management services, including complex CCM and care plan development.
+For this reason, CMS significantly simplified CCM billing rules, effective January 1, 2017, and began paying for additional types of ambulatory care management services, including complex CCM and care plan development.
+The response to CMS' changes for 2017 were well-received, and thus, CMS made few changes to CCM policies effective January 1, 2018.